 We will be required to renew permits and approvals in relation to our existing operations and obtain new permits and approvals for any proposed operations as may be required under the applicable laws of the sector or region that we are operating in.
 There can be no surety that we will be able to obtain all the permits or approvals in the time-frame anticipated by us or at all.
 Our failure to renew, maintain or obtain the required permits or approvals in a timely manner, may result in the interruption of our operations and may have a material adverse effect on our business, financial condition and results of operations.
-For example, we are yet to apply for ISIN, CDSL and NSDL Agreements for our Company.
 Further, we have not received RBI final approvals for few of the FCGPR Forms filed for the investment received from our NRI equity shareholders.

 Compliance with many of the regulations applicable to our operations may involve incurring costs and otherwise may impose restrictions on our operations.
-Previously, we were a private limited company in the name of "Veefin Solutions Private Limited" and thereafter converted into Limited Company in the name of "Veefin Solutions Limited".
+Previously, we were a private limited company in the name of "Veefin Solutions Limited".
 There are some of the approvals which are in the previous name, we are taking necessary steps for transferring the same in the new name of our company.
 In case we fail to transfer/obtain the same in the name of our company same may adversely affect our business or we may not be able to carry our business.
 We cannot assure you that we will not be subject to any adverse regulatory action in the future.
 If the interpretation of the regulators and authorities varies from our interpretation, we may be subject to penalties and the business of our Company could be adversely affected.
 If we fail to obtain or retain any of these approvals or licenses, or renewals thereof, in a timely manner, or at all, our business may be adversely affected.
 If we fail to comply, or a regulator claims we have not complied, with any of the terms and conditions stipulated under any of our licenses or permits, one or several of our licenses and certificates may be suspended or cancelled and we shall not be able to carry on the activities permitted thereunder.
-For further information, see "Government and Other Statutory Approvals" beginning on page 197 of this Draft Prospectus.
+For further information, see "Government and Other Statutory Approvals" beginning on page 197 of this Prospectus.